TreeGee73/Note-Taker/README.md

 ---

 ## Usage
- [] AS A user, I want to be able to write and save notes
+ [x] AS A user, I want to be able to write and save notes

- [] I WANT to be able to delete notes I've written before
+ [x] I WANT to be able to delete notes I've written before

 SO THAT I can organize my thoughts and keep track of tasks I need to complete

----

-## Installation
-npm i

----

-## Testing
-npm test

 ---